DenebTM/6502emu/README.md

 ## PET 2001 emulation (`pet2001.so`)

-### Build dependencies

-- GCC supporting C++20 or higher
-- GNU Make
-- SDL2

 Incomplete implementation of the Commodore PET 2001 hardware, sufficient to boot into BASIC.

 Use with [pet2001.yaml](configs/pet2001.yaml) - ROMs not included.
-Additionally requires a 2k PETSCII character ROM to be present at `roms/char_rom.bin`
+Additionally requires a 2k PETSCII character ROM to be present at `roms/char_rom.bin`.

 ## TODO

 - more plugins - full CBM PET or VIC-20 emulation as potential goal
 - UI for debugging (ongoing)
 - documentation (ongoing)
-- sort out plugin load order issues
+- rework the plugin system
+  - decouple plugins defining devices from instances of those devices
+  - allow for other kinds of plugins, e.g. UI addons